schananas/practical-reactor/README.md

 # Practical Reactor workshop

 Welcome to practical Project Reactor and reactive programming workshop!
-Over 100 unique exercise provide for you production like experience and possibility improve existing skills by teaching best practices for building a reactive applications.
+Over 100 unique exercises provide production like experience and possibility improve existing skills by teaching best practices for building a reactive applications.

 ![Project Reactor](img/reactor.gif)
 ## Who is this workshop for?